mishkinf/apiknow/README.md

 # ApiKnow
-#### apiKnow provides you with the ability to quickly test an API and generate API documentation.
+#### ApiKnow provides you with the ability to quickly test an API and generate API documentation.

 #### GUIDELINES for testing